arockiyastephenl/Care-commerce-docs/docs/ONDC/Select.md

 ## About the API :

-The Select API allows the buyer to select the products listed by the various sellers in ONDC.
-It enables the user to add and also remove products from the shopping cart.
+The Select API allows the buyer to choose the products listed by the different sellers in ONDC.
+It allows the user to add products to the cart and also remove them from it.

-In the search results, the user selects and adds the item(s) to the cart.
-In addition, the user should be able to change the quantity of items or remove them from the cart
+In the search results, the user selects the items and adds them to the shopping cart.
+In addition, the user should be able to change the number of items or remove them from the cart.

-End user will choose the onsearch response list of products.
-Select api will help to add the products to the cart.
+The end user selects the search response list of products.
+The selection of the API helps to add the products to the shopping cart.

 ```bash
 Method:               POST